-- 5. The Ordinance regulates the carrying on of insurance business in Hong Kong.
-One of the primary purposes of the Ordinance is the protection of policy holders and potential policy holders.
-The Insurance Authority is charged under section 4A with the functions set out below. - a.
-The principal function of the Insurance Authority shall be to regulate and supervise the insurance industry for the promotion of the general stability of the insurance industry and for the protection of existing and potential policy holders (section 4A(1)). - b.
-Without limiting the generality of section 4A(1), the Insurance Authority shall: - i. be responsible for supervising an insurer's and an insurance intermediary's compliance with the provisions of the Ordinance; - ii. consider and propose reforms of the law relating to insurance business; - iii. promote and encourage proper standards of conduct and sound and prudent business practices amongst insurers; - iv. promote and encourage proper standards of conduct of insurance intermediaries and, where necessary, review and revise the regulatory system for the same; - v. promote and develop self-regulation by market and professional bodies of the insurance industry; and - vi.
+- b.
+Without limiting the generality of section 4A(1), the Insurance Authority shall: - i. be responsible for supervising an insurer's and an insurance intermediary's compliance with the provisions of the Ordinance; - ii. consider and propose reforms of the law relating to insurance business; - iii. promote and encourage proper standards of conduct and sound and prudent business practices amongst insurers; - iv. promote and encourage proper standards of conduct of insurance intermediaries and, where necessary, review and revise the regulatory system for the same; - v. promote and develop self-regulation by market and professional bodies of the insurance industry; - vi.
 (Addition not yet in operation-see 12 of 2015 s.
-12)2 - vii. promote the understanding by policy holders and potential policy holders of insurance products and the insurance industry; - viii. formulate effective regulatory strategies and facilitate the sustainable market development of the insurance industry, and promote the competitiveness of the insurance industry in the global insurance market; - ix. conduct studies into matters affecting the insurance industry; - x. assist the Financial Secretary in maintaining the financial stability of Hong Kong by taking appropriate measures in relation to the insurance industry: - vixi. co-operate with and assist financial services supervisory authorities of Hong Kong or of any place outside Hong Kong, whenever appropriate, to the extent permitted by the Ordinance: and - xii. perform functions imposed or conferred on the Insurance Authority by this or any other Ordinance (section 4A(2)). - c.
-The Insurance Authority may from time to time cause to be prepared and published by notice in the Gazette, for the guidance of authorized insurers, insurance intermediaries, and the auditors and actuaries of such insurers and intermediaries, guidelines not inconsistent with the Ordinance, indicating the manner in which the Insurance Authority proposes to exercise functions imposed or conferred upon by the Ordinance (section 4A(3)).
+12)2 - vii. promote the understanding by policy holders and potential policy holders of insurance products and the insurance industry; - viii. formulate effective regulatory strategies and facilitate the sustainable market development of the insurance industry, and promote the competitiveness of the insurance industry in the global insurance market; - ix. conduct studies into matters affecting the insurance industry; - x. assist the Financial Secretary in maintaining the financial stability of Hong Kong by taking appropriate measures in relation to the insurance industry; - xi. co-operate with and assist financial services supervisory authorities of Hong Kong or of any place outside Hong Kong, whenever appropriate, to the extent permitted by the Ordinance; and - xii. perform functions imposed or conferred on the Insurance Authority by this or any other Ordinance (section 4A(2)). - 6.
+Schedule 3 specifies the form and content of the financial information which an insurer is required to submit annually to the Insurance Authority.
+The auditor is required to report on the financial information and the report will in general terms cover such matters as: - a. the maintenance of proper books and records by the insurer; - b. the proper preparation of the financial information; - c. the fairness of presentation of the financial information; - d. the valuation of assets and liabilities in accordance with applicable valuation regulations; and - e. the maintenance of assets in accordance with the Ordinance.